By Tim Lambert

 The Ottoman Turks

 After they captured Constantinople (which was renamed Istanbul) the Turks made inroads into Europe.
 They captured the Balkans.
-They also captured Egypt in 1517 and in the 16th century, the Ottoman Empire was immensely powerful and rich.
+They also captured Egypt in 1517 and in the 16th century, the Ottoman Empire was powerful and rich.

 However, the Ottoman Empire reached a peak under Suleiman I (1520-66) known as Suleiman the Magnificent.
 In 1522 he captured Rhodes and in 1526 he captured Hungary but he failed to capture Malta in 1566.
 The Turks were defeated at sea by the Spanish and Venetians at the Battle of Lepanto in 1571.
 Nevertheless, the Turks were still a force to be reckoned with.
 In 1573 they captured Cyprus.

-In the 19th century, the Turkish Empire was faced with the rise of nationalism in Europe.
+In the 19th century, the Turkish Empire faced the rise of nationalism in Europe.
 The first country to break away was Greece in 1832.
 In the 19th century, the Turkish Empire continued to decline.
 Abdulhamid II (1876-1909) attempted to modernize Turkey by building railways and telegraph lines but his rule was repressive.

 Meanwhile, parts of the Turkish Empire broke away.
 In 1878 Romania and Serbia became independent.
 Bulgaria became independent in 1908.
 Also in 1908, a revolution took place in Turkey and the Sultan was forced to call elections.
 The next year he abdicated and his replacement was only a figurehead.